 This year the fifth edition of the Winter School in Hilversum will take place: from Tuesday 13 January to Friday 17 January 2020.
-The registration has already started.
-You can apply until 22 November 2019.
+The registration is now closed.
+Interested in participating in 2021?
+Leave your details on this form.

 Back to Basics